Infi-Team/InfiTech-1.6/README.md

 * Provide the best description of problem you are having (include Screenshots if you want)
 * Provide crash report file if you crashed (use pastebin.com)
 * Have FML log ready if that will be needed
+* Don't report crafting issues to mod developers.
+Report them in here, since I am the one changing recipes.
+So any recipe problems (crafting and unification) report to ME!